tmiguelf/quickMSBuild/README.md

 The *.include.props only adds the "additional include directories".

 ## Extensions
-Compilers as of yet do not have a common of declaring interfaces that can be imported or exported from dynamically linked libraries.
+Compilers as of yet do not have a common way of declaring interfaces that can be imported or exported from dynamically linked libraries.
 In order to support multi-platform, I provided an "extension/dll_api_macros.h" with the macros "DLL_IMPORT" and "DLL_EXPORT" for that purpose.

 ## Requirements
-Visual studio 2019 version 16.6 or higher
+Visual studio 2022 version 17.0.0 preview 2 or higher
 MSBuild with build tools version 16.6 or higher

 Although technically you only need the tools you intend to use, it is recommend that you have at least the MSVC toolset and the "Linux development with C++" toolset to take advantage of this.